CertifaiAI/learn-java-the-certifai-way/java-core/src/main/java/ai/certifai/maven/maven.md

 </p>

 2. Choose the archetype **maven-archetype-quickstart** to start with.
-   Note: maven-archetype-quickstart is sample Maven template which provides skeleton structure of Java project.
+   :information_source: maven-archetype-quickstart is sample Maven template which provides skeleton structure of Java project.
 <p align="center">
   <img src="metadata/maven_create_project_1.png">
 </p>

-3. Give a relevant project name in the **name** field.
+3. Fill up the bottom fields accordingly.

+   - Name: Name of Project
+    - Example:
+        - Name: MyFirstJavaProject
+   - Location: Directory where the project will be created
+    - Example:
+        - Location: ~/Desktop/temp
+   - GroupId: Reverse domain name of the organization.
+The purpose of GroupId is to makes the project recognizatble across all available projects.
+       - Example:
+           - GroupID: ai.certifai
+   - ArtifactId: Name of Artifact.
+By default same with the name of the project
+    - Example:
+        - Name: MyFirstJavaProject
+   - Version: Version of the project.
+Default value is 1.0-SNAPSHOT
+    - Example:
+        - Version: 1.0-SNAPSHOT

 <p align="center">
   <img src="metadata/maven_create_project_2.png">
 </p>

+:information_source: These information can be modified at later phase.

-:information_source: You can check the properties of the project in the subsequent window.
+:information_source: The properties of the project can be double checked in this interface during creating project.
 <p align="center">
   <img src="metadata/maven_create_project_3.png">
 </p>

 ## Chapter 2 Dive in Java with Apache Maven